 But when He, the Spirit of truth, comes, He will guide you into all the truth… John 16:13.

 When the Holy Spirit awakens our attention and opens our ears, listening brings insight and hearing moves us to action.
-In fact, the definition of hearing in this passage means to hear, to listen, and to obey.
+Remember, the definition of hearing in this passage means to hear, to listen, and to obey.
 It’s important to respond to what we hear by applying it to our lives.